 The Deep is a fantasy novella about a group of merpeople called the Wajinru who are actually descendants of African slaves.
 The protagonist, Yetu, serves as the historian for the Wajinru and is burdened with all the memories of her people’s traumatic experiences.
 She passes on these memories to other Wajinru in a ceremony called the Remembering, at the end of which she is supposed to take back the memories.
 But with such a heavy burden gone, Yetu takes the opportunity to escape the heavy responsibility of holding onto such painful history.
 (Goodreads)

-I read this novella in December last year; but as I read, I recalled a quote from an NPR article I’d read earlier in the year in which one of my favorite authors, Marlon James, talked about his African mythology-inspired fantasy novel Black Leopard, Red Wolf.
+I read this novella in December last year.
+As I read, I remembered a quote from an NPR article I’d read earlier in the year in which one of my favorite authors, Marlon James, talked about his African mythology-inspired fantasy novel Black Leopard, Red Wolf.
 In the passage that comes to mind, he talks about slavery, origin stories, and the need for myths:

 “…And it’s important that we know slavery and we understand it … but if I continue thinking the origin of my story, the origin of the story is colonialism and slavery, then eventually I’m going to feel as if I’m nothing more than a displaced person.
 So I think that’s one of the things — to actually tap into the original narratives, to tap into this sort of reservoir of stories.
 I think every society needs its myths, it’s what tells us who we are.
 So if I come from a people who didn’t have them, I’m going to start searching for them and trying to make some up.”